hapax/hapax.github.io/assets/chandra.md

 ### 2.4.
 Approximating the Fermi sea <a id="sec-2-4" name="sec-2-4"></a>

 The *Fermi sea* is the set of occupied energy levels for a Fermi gas.
+In the hotel analogy, it's just the set of occupied rooms!
 As Exercise 3 demonstrates, filling out the Fermi sea on a donut takes some work.
 It is even trickier to calculate energy levels on the three-dimensional donut, where we need to consider all the different